omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 ### [RightsStatements.org](https://rightsstatements.org/){target=_blank}

-- Standardized rights statements for cultural heritage institutions that can be used to communicate the copyright and re-use status of digital objects to the public.
+- Standardized rights statements for cultural heritage institutions.
+They can be used to communicate the copyright and re-use status of digital objects to the public.

 ### [Research Organization Registry (ROR)](https://ror.org/){target=_blank}